nushell/nushell.github.io/book/commands/last.md

   dataframe
   expression
   filters
-version: 0.70.0
+version: 0.71.0
 dataframe: |
   Creates new dataframe with tail rows or creates a last expression
 expression: |
   creates a last expression
 filters: |
-  Show only the last number of rows.
+  Return only the last several rows of the input.
+Counterpart of 'first'.
+Opposite of 'drop'.
 usage: |
   Creates new dataframe with tail rows or creates a last expression creates a last expression
-  Show only the last number of rows.
+  Return only the last several rows of the input.
+Counterpart of 'first'.
+Opposite of 'drop'.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe